Heathrow Terminal 2, known as The Queen’s Terminal, is an airport terminal at Heathrow Airport, the main airport serving London.

 It is a good lounge with decent food, a bar, the decor is stylish.
 While the lounge is definitely nice looking, it doesn’t make it to the top of our list of best airport lounges in Heathrow Terminal 2 because it doesn’t have windows or any natural light.

-The lounge is open from 5 am until 1 pm, and the entryway is particularly impressive.
+The lounge is open from 5:00 am – 1:00 pm, and the entryway is particularly impressive.
 It looks more like a boutique hotel than an airport lounge with sofas, muted lighting, and lots of natural woods and slates.
 There is a bar, a cafe area with cafe seats, and a sitting area with lounging sofa seats.
 There are Asian-style separators that separate the different sections of the lounge.
 These wooden slatted partitions have criss-cross designs and up-lighters, so this lounge is very snazzy.

 I find the uk best Priority Pass lounges in Heathrow Terminal 5, best Priority Pass lounges in Heathrow Terminal 4, best Priority Pass lounges in Heathrow Terminal 3, best Priority Pass lounges in Heathrow Terminal 3 look fairly fantastic in photos.
 Sometimes they are let down slightly by the cleaning staff with sticky surfaces and armrests, but then I am fairly sensitive to cleanliness.